-The Group has analysed all their leases and have determined that the appropriate interest rate to calculate the net present value due to the adoption of AASB 16 would be the incremental borrowing rate.
-Currently, all right of use assets are calculated based on an interest rate of 6.95% p.a.
+The Group has analysed all their leases and has determined that the appropriate interest rate to calculate the net present value due to the adoption of AASB 16 would be the incremental borrowing rate.
+Currently, all right-of-use assets are calculated based on an interest rate of 7.70% p.a.
+(FY2021: 6.95%).

-Right-of-use assets are measured at cost comprising the following:
+Right-of-use assets are measured at present value comprising the following:

-- · the amount of the initial measurement of lease liability - any lease payments made at or before the commencement date less any lease incentives received - · any initial direct costs, and - restoration costs.
+- the amount of the initial measurement of lease liability - any lease payments made at or before the commencement date less any lease incentives received - any initial direct costs, and - restoration costs.